 - 6.1 Government Guidance on Local Government Investments in England requires that an Annual Investment Strategy (AIS) be set.
-The Guidance permits the Treasury Management Strategy Statement (TMSS) and the AIS to be combined into one document. - The Council's general policy objective is to invest its surplus funds prudently.
-Due to the ongoing uncertainty in the banking sector which has seen institutions fold, it is now felt more appropriate to focus on the safe return of the sum invested.
-As such the Council's investment priorities in priority order are - the security of the invested capital - the liquidity of the invested capital - the yield received from the investment - 6.3 The Council's Annual Investment Strategy for 2014-15 is set out at Appendix 5.
+The Guidance permits the Treasury Management Strategy Statement (TMSS) and the AIS to be combined into one document. - The Council's general policy objective is to invest its surplus funds prudently, and its investment priorities in priority order are - the security of the invested capital - the liquidity of the invested capital - the yield received from the investment - 6.3 The Council's Annual Investment Strategy for 2016-17 is set out at Appendix 5.